nliautaud/storynator/README.md

 ### Display options

-- *Cases* show / hide the cases to focus on the parts.
 - *Texts* : show / hide parts and cases texts.
+- *Numbers* : show / hide parts and cases numbering.
-- *Big picture* : switch between two sizes of cases.
+- *Big images* : switch between two sizes of cases.

+The parts may be folded or opened with the button at the top or by clicking on the arrow next to their title.

 ### Saving & sharing